IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

    in the MAC calculation.
  - The current values for the SendID and RecvID are set to 0
  - The Master key is set to 0x1cebb1ff
  - The default key derivation function is KDF_HMAC_SHA1
  - The default message authentication code is HMAC-SHA-1-96

 ## Derivation of the TCP AO MKT after the secure handshake

-The Master key for the MKT to protect the TCP packets after the transmission of the Finished messages shall be derived from TLS Master secret using:
+The Master key for the MKT to protect the TCP packets after the transmission of the Finished messages shall be derived from the TLS Master secret using:

 ~~~